Weekday lunches (including home delivered) for Seniors by SSNP

 Meeting here in the community Center On Sunday Mornings at 10:30 a.m. with Pastor Pat Nugent.
 Come join worship services on Sunday mornings.
 There will be time for fellowship and study of the Word of God

-$mart About $ & Nutrition - A two-hour class on Wednesdays at 10:00 a.m. that will help you learn new skills that will help you stretch your dollars and plan for the future.
+Smart About Money & Nutrition - A two-hour class on Wednesdays at 10:00 a.m. that will help you learn new skills that will help you stretch your dollars and plan for the future.

 Weekly Dance Classes